massalabs/station/README.md

 ## Pre-requisite

-### ...
-Upload a website
+### To Upload a website

-With Thyra you can upload a website.
+With Thyra you can upload a website on-chain.
 It will be hosted on the Massa blockchain and available as a `.massa` URL.
 You can access this URL through Tyhra.

 For this to work, the file you upload must be a zip archive (file ending with `.zip`).
 This archive must contain a `index.html` file at the root.
+By installing Thyra following instructions [here](./INSTALLATION.md), you will be able to find and use our Web on-chain module.

 ## Additional information